Aliases for ERBB4 Gene

 GeneCards Summary for ERBB4 Gene

 ERBB4 (Erb-B2 Receptor Tyrosine Kinase 4) is a Protein Coding gene.
 Diseases associated with ERBB4 include Amyotrophic Lateral Sclerosis 19 and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are PI3K/AKT activation and RET signaling.
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and RET signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is EGFR.
+An important paralog of this gene is ERBB3.

 UniProtKB/Swiss-Prot Summary for ERBB4 Gene